What Is Fibromyalgia Syndrome?

 Are There Alternative Treatments for Fibromyalgia?

-Alternative therapies, although they are not well-tested, can help manage the symptoms of fibromyalgia.
+Alternative therapies, although often not as well-tested, can also help manage the symptoms of fibromyalgia.
 For instance, therapeutic massage manipulates the muscles and soft tissues of the body and helps ease deep muscle pain.
 It also helps relieve pain of tender points, muscles spasms, and tense muscles.
 Similarly, myofascial release therapy, which works on a broader range of muscles, can gently stretch, soften, lengthen, and realign the connective tissue to ease discomfort.

 The American Pain Society recommends moderately intense aerobic exercise at least two or three times a week.
 They also endorses clinician-assisted treatments, such as hypnosis, acupuncture, therapeutic massage, and chiropractic manipulation for pain relief.